opencog/atomspace-storage/opencog/persist/sexcom/README.md

 before the sexcom reply is generated, it allows the AtomSpace to be dynamically updated.

-If the central StorageNode is not set, all sexcoms workt directly with the current AtomSpace (i.e. with whatever it currently contains).
+If the central StorageNode is not set, all sexcoms work directly with the current AtomSpace (i.e. with whatever it currently contains).

 These sexcoms are used by the CogServer, working together with the